ipitio/backage/README.md

 https://ipitio.github.io/backage?json=https://URL/ENCODED/JSON
 ```

-Use your own JSON endpoint with this proxy to convert it into XML.
+Use your own external JSON with this proxy to convert it into XML.
+This doesn't currently work with Shields.
 Try it out in your browser:

 **<https://ipitio.github.io/backage?json=https://raw.githubusercontent.com/ipitio/backage/index/.json>**